buildbod/Architecture/Templates/Ops Model/README.md

 - **Microsoft Well-Architected Framework**

-Provides guidance across five pillars - Reliability, Security, Cost Optimization, Operational Excellence, and Performance Efficiency - which are mirrored in the governance model.
+Provides guidance across five pillars - Reliability, Security, Cost Optimisation, Operational Excellence, and Performance Efficiency - which are mirrored in the governance model.

 - **TOGAF (The Open Group Architecture Framework)**